tedneward/Azgaarnoth/Classes/Rogue/ArcaneTrickster.md

 ## Arcane Trickster Spellcasting
 *3rd-level Arcane Trickster feature*

-When you reach 3rd level, you augment your roguish prowess with the ability to cast spells.
+You augment your roguish prowess with the ability to cast spells.

 ### Cantrips
 You learn three cantrips: [mage hand](../../Magic/Spells/mage-hand.md) and two other cantrips of your choice from the wizard spell list.
 You learn another wizard cantrip of your choice at 10th level.